Is It Really Food Noise? Or Is It Hunger We’ve Been Taught to Distrust?

 The term “food noise” is gaining traction particularly in the context of GLP-1 receptor agonists - medications like Ozempic and Wegovy.
 For many people, these drugs appear to offer not just appetite suppression, but relief from the mental chatter around food that can feel relentless.
 It’s easy to understand the appeal.
 Living in a state of constant internal negotiation ‘Should I eat that?
 Have I had too much?
 Why can’t I stop thinking about food?’ - is exhausting.

-But here's the problem: in a culture that’s pathologised hunger and glorified restraint, we’ve come to interpret natural cues as problems.
-What if what some people call “food noise” is not a malfunction of the brain, but the body’s unrelenting effort to be heard in a world that keeps telling it to shut up?
+Food noise is real, but here's the problem - in a culture that has effectively pathologised hunger and glorified restraint, some people have come to interpret natural body cues as problems to eliminate rather than to learn from.
+What if what some people call food noise is simply their body making an effort to be heard in a world that keeps telling it to ‘shut up’?

 What Causes Food Noise?

-Food noise can be real.
-But it’s not a singular phenomenon, and it’s not always a sign of something going wrong.
-There are many reasons we may experience frequent thoughts about food, including:
+It seems that food noise is not a singular phenomenon - there are many reasons we may experience frequent thoughts about food, including:

-Actual physiological hunger: If you’re under-eating, skipping meals, or eating in a way that doesn't satisfy your energy needs, your body will keep trying to get your attention.
+Actual physiological hunger: If you’re under-eating, skipping meals, avoiding whole food groups, or generally eating in a way that doesn't satisfy your energy needs, your body will keep trying to get your attention.

 Mental restriction: Even if you’re physically eating enough, believing you “shouldn’t” eat a particular food or “should” eat less can create a psychological sense of deprivation - a well-documented driver of food preoccupation.